22vv0/asphyxia_plugins/sdvx@asphyxia/README.md

 		- Originally this plugin will send all profiles as rivals.
 Users can now make their own list of rivals.
 		- Added simple score comparison table with your rival/s.
 	- Cleaned up stamp event code & data.

-## fork-6.0.3.0

-### New:

-1. Main:
-	- Added Premium Generator Set 4 (BPL S3)
-	- Updated events.json to add weeks 6 & 7 of BPL event songs
-2. Misc:
-	- Fixed ARENA Season 12 rule from 1 (point system) to 2 (voting system)
-	- Added ARENA-related startup flags to exg.ts (arena room id input, online/local match rule voting system, etc.)
-	- Updated system backgrounds list in customize\_data\_ext.json (forgot to update it as it's manual, sorry...)
-	- Added new APRIL\_RAINBOW\_LINE\_ACTIVE to startup flags toggle list.
-		- Enables April Fools 2024 Effect.
-Toggle this flag on and type V-RAN on the song search bar to activate it.
-	- Added lounge code (checks for active matches to toggle 'matching' indicator in lounge)
-	- Fixes to profile customization WebUI js where 1: subbg selection doesn't match the one previewed, and 2: it provides the incorrect subbg file format.
-	- Some online matchmaking experimentations (still can't make it work though)

 ### Todo: